nobuaki-mzmt/termite-mate-search-cost/draft/Draft_TiredTermites.md

 ![](media/image3.png)

 > **Figure 3.** Comparison of observed tandem runs between termites just
-> after swarming (0 day) and termites that experienced isolated mate
+> after swarming (0-day) and termites that experienced isolated mate
-> search for 72 hours (3 day).
+> search for 72 hours (3-day).
+(A) Comparison of total observations.
+FM:
+> female-male, MM: male-male, FF: female-female, and \>2: runs involving
+> more than 2 individuals. \* indicates statistical significance
+> (Wilcoxon signed rank test, *P* \< 0.05), while n.s.
+Indicates
+> non-significance (\> 0.05).
+(B) Time development of the observed
+> number of tandem runs.
+Error bars indicate mean ± S.E.

 **Discussion**

 Mate search incurs the doubled costs to termites.
-First, termites traveled less distance and discounted the diffusive properties after the extended mate seach peridod (Fig. 1).
-As fast and diffusive movements are beneficial to increase encounter efficiency in termite mate search (Mizumoto and Dobata, 2019), reductuion of movement capacity decreases mating encounters (Fig. 1F).
-Such inactivity of termites with extended mate search could be caused by the energy depletion (Wickman and Jansson, 1997) because termite reprductives use reserved fat body for dispersal flight and colony foundations and do not obtain further energy until they successful start establishing the new colonies (refs).
-Therefore, energy costs associated with mate search further decreased the colony foundation successes and the number of offspering after foundations.
-As a social insect, it is highly costly to be isolated for longer period to search for a mating partner.
+First, termites traveled less distance and discounted the diffusive properties after the extended mate search period (Fig. 1).
+As fast and diffusive movements are beneficial to increase encounter efficiency in termite random mate search (Mizumoto et al., 2020; Mizumoto and Dobata, 2019), reduction of movement capacity decreases mating encounters (Fig. 1F).
+Such inactivity of termites with extended mate search could be caused by the energy depletion (Wickman and Jansson, 1997) because termite reproductives use reserved fat body for dispersal flight and colony foundations and do not obtain further energy until they successful start establishing the new colonies (refs).
+Accordingly, energy costs associated with mate search further decreased the successes of colony foundations and the number of offspring after foundations (Fig. 2).
+Thus, mate search is a highly cost-intensive work for termites.

-To compensate the reduction of the probability of mating encounters due to inactivity, termites adjusted their mating preferences after the extended searches.
-Termites that experienced the extended searches had the much figher motivation for pairing than those just after swarming, where males followed any females upon encounters.
-In such populations with extended searches, two males competite with each other to obtain a single female.
-Simialr changes in mate choice preferences can be observed in other animals, especially those have multiple mating partners.
-In species with female choocing male partners, the levels of selectivity by females are relaxed, e.g., when the life expectancy of females is short (Wilson et al. 2010; Wilgers and Hebets 2012), lack of males (Alatalo et al. 1988), short mating season (Gotthard et al. 1999).
+To compensate for reducing the probability of mating encounters due to inactivity, termites adjusted their mating preferences after the extended searches.
+Termites that experienced the extended searches had a much higher motivation for pairing than those just after swarming, where males followed any females upon encounters (Fig. 3, video?).
+In our observations of termites with extended mate search, two males frequently compete to obtain a single female (Fig. 3A, comparison of \>2 observations, Video SX).
+This is consistent with the theoretical predictions that low choociness is haviored by a low encounter rate (Courtiol et al., 2016) (Crowley et al., 1991; Kokko and Johnstone 2002).
+Similar changes in mate choice preferences can be observed in other animals, especially those mate multiple mating partners.
+For example, the levels of selectivity by females are relaxed when the life expectancy of females is short (Wilson et al. 2010; Wilgers and Hebets 2012), lack of males (Alatalo et al. 1988), short mating season (Gotthard et al. 1999).
 Furthermore, males that are isolated for longer periods often show same-sex pairing as they cannot miss the partner (Engel biol lett).
-Thus, random search strategy does not soley mating strategy of temrites, rathter they combined it with other decision making to achieve rational mate search.
+Thus, termites do not solely rely on the random search strategy during mate pairing; instead, they combine it with other decision-making systems to rationally obtain a partner.

-Tandem pairing dynamics of termites was distinct between individuals just after swarming and with extended mate search.
-Especially, in termites just after swarming, the number of observed tandem runs was increased during observational periods (Fig. 3A), while it was highest since the beginning in the inidividuals with extended mate search.
-This patterns could be interpreted with sequential choice model (Real 1990;
+Tandem pairing dynamics of termites were distinct between individuals just after swarming and with extended mate search.
+Especially in termites just after swarming, the number of observed tandem runs increased during observational periods, while it was highest since the beginning in the individuals with extended mate search (Fig. 3B).
+This pattern could be interpreted with a sequential choice model (Real 1990;
 Real 1991).
-The sequential choice model is also called “secretary problem,” where decision-maker try to select the best option from a sequentially presented set of options.
-Like termite tandem pairing, serachers must make the decision upon encountering the option cannot revisit the previous option once reject it (Ferguson 1989).
-Here, one of the optimal strategy is rejecting fist several options to learn the qualities of options and then making a choice based on the previous experience.
-In our experimental conditions, because males just after swarming are expected to encounter many females, they can evaluate multiple females before select a partner for tandem running.
-On the other hand, for males with extended mate search, the number of females they expect to encounter will be quite small.
-Thus, males do not reject partners for evaluation but engage in tandem runs as soon as they encounter females.
+The sequential choice model is also called the “secretary problem,” where a decision-maker seeks to select the best option from a sequentially presented set of options.
+Like termite tandem pairing, the decision-maker must decide on encountering the option and cannot revisit the previous option once reject it (Ferguson 1989).
+Here, one of the optimal strategies is rejecting the first several options to learn the qualities of options and then making a choice based on the previous experience.
+In our experimental conditions, the density of termites is high, and males are expected to encounter many females just after swarming.
+Thus, they can evaluate multiple females before selecting a partner for tandem running.
+On the other hand, for males with extended mate search, the number of females they expect to encounter will be small as they already learned the density is low during isolation.
+Thus, males do not reject the first several partners for evaluation but accept any partners for tandem runs as soon as they encounter them.
 Our results shed light on the cognitive capacity of termite mate searchers.

+In the theory of optimal random search strategies, conditions of individual searchers have rarely been taken into account, and searchers are supposed to exhibit the best performance during searching periods.
+However, our study showed that the searching behavior itself can affect their movement capacity, altering their movement patterns and sequential decision-making after encounters.
+By filling the gap between theoretical studies on ideal searching conditions and empirical observations on realistic searching situations, our study contributes to understanding the evolution of random search strategies adapted in animals.

 Cross species variation.
 Some species should be less choosy.
 While others can be somewhat choosy.
 Males may chooce partners (Mizumoto et